Intergenerational Community Building: Bridging Age Gaps for Stronger Connections

 The Ripple Effect of Generational Integration

 The benefits of intergenerational community extend beyond individual participants.
 When generations interact regularly, entire neighborhoods transform.
-Consider the experience of a mixed-age housing development in Portland, where designers intentionally created common spaces encouraging interaction between seniors and young families.
+Consider the experience of a mixed-age housing development in Portland, where designers intentionally Creating Spaces Where Connections encouraging interaction between seniors and young families.
 Five years after opening, residents reported significantly higher neighborhood satisfaction than comparable single-generation housing communities.

 The children growing up there demonstrated greater comfort interacting with older adults and expressed more nuanced views of aging.
 Seniors reported lower rates of depression and isolation.
 Even property values increased, suggesting the market recognizes the value of age-integrated communities.